nansencenter/NERSC-HYCOM-CICE/README.md

 * A working fortran compiler.

-* To run the HYCOM-CICE coupled code, you will need to have a working installation of the Eearth System Modelling Framework: https://www.earthsystemcog.org/projects/esmf/download/.
+* A working installation of the Eearth System Modelling Framework: https://www.earthsystemcog.org/projects/esmf/download/.
 The code has been tested and verified to work with ESMF v 5.2.0.rp3.
 Some info on installing ESMF can be found [here](doc/ESMF.md)

 * A working python 2.7 installation and several python modules, [installation info can be found here](doc/python.md)